-One of most rewarding things I find from keeping a recipes blog is that I get to learn many neat tricks and tips from my readers, of which I am really grateful for.
+One of most rewarding things about keeping a recipes blog is that I get to learn many neat tricks and tips from my readers.
 When I posted my recipe for ikan bilis (anchovies) stock a while back, a reader lynette shared this awesome idea:

 and then adding on to this comment, another reader jsager shared:

 “With ikan bilis in powder form, there is no waste or boiled-out ikan bilis to throw away.
 More importantly, if the backbone has not been removed (as happens in some of the super clean ikan bilis you find in the stores nowadays), you will get a very healthy dose of good calcium, that most of us are short of.”